LHC extends Imran’s protective bail in 5 cases till March 27

 Justice Sheikh, however, told him that they should have approached the Islamabad High Court instead.

-“We have been considering this since yesterday, but Imran Khan has a security issue,” Safdar replied, adding that Imran had come to court today accompanied by his security.
+“We have been considering this since yesterday, but Imran Khan has a security issue,” Safdar replied, adding that Imran had come to court today accompanied by his security team.

-Taking the rostrum, Imran said: “It took me a long time to get from Islamabad Toll Plaza to the court.
+Taking the rostrum, Imran said: “It took me a long time to get from the toll plaza to the court in Islamabad.
 So many police and FC personnel were deployed that it seemed like a criminal was travelling.

 “Stones were being pelted, [teargas] shells were being fired — my life was in danger.
 My life was in danger, that’s why we returned [to Lahore].
 If you watch the video, I was waiting outside the judicial complex for 40 minutes.